siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 If have $$T_F$$, then the error bound for converting to Celsius is at most 0.25℃.
 The calculation is straightforward.
-First observe since the memorized intervals occur every 9℉, the difference is at most 4.5℉.
-Then the conversion is approximated to 1/2℃/℉, so we calculate:
+First observe since the memorized intervals occur every 9℉, the difference is at most 9/2 ℉.
+Then the conversion is approximated to 1/2 ℃/℉, so we calculate:

 $$
-4.5(5/9-1/2) = 0.25℃
+9/2(5/9-1/2) = 0.25℃
 $$

 ## Final thoughts and when not to use it
-Thus we have a method which is:
+That's pretty much it.
+In summary the conversion is:

 * Accurate to within 0.25℃ for any temperature in Fahrenheit, or 0.5℉ for any temperature in Celsius
 * Simply calculable; you never need to divide by more than 2.
-* Immediate feedback; at every step you get a temperature which is roughly the temperature in Celsius.
+* Gives immediate feedback; at every step you get a temperature which is roughly the temperature in Celsius.

 If you're converting temperature in the thousands of degrees and higher, you're better off approximating it by multiplying by 2 to go